8 Key Points to Remember When Interpreting Data in a PhD Thesis

 1. Data Collection Design Is Crucial

-Even the best data interpretation method cannot address the problems of missing, inaccurate or biased data in PhD thesis writing.
-If you are planning to work with statistical tools, make sure that you have a sufficient sample size, validate your data sets, and run some basic significance tests such as Cronbach’s alpha.
+Even the best data interpretation method can’t address problems of missing, inaccurate or biased data in PhD thesis writing.
+If you’re planning to work with statistical tools, make sure that you have a sufficient sample size, validate your data sets and run some basic significance tests such as Cronbach’s alpha.

 data analysis

-Even experienced students are prone to methodological mistakes such as the use of the Mann-Whitney test for comparing dependent data or building linear regressions of mean values.
+There are lots of tools to analyse and interpret your data and finding the most suitable tool may be difficult if you are unfamiliar with them.
 If possible, consult with your tutor or a reliable PhD services agency to ensure that you are using the right tools for the job.

 3. Prepare Your Data in Advance